DKOK01/Cpp-Module/General_rules.md

 - Sometimes, the guidelines of an exercise look short but the examples can show requirements that are not explicitly written in the instructions.

 - **Read each module completely before starting!** Really, do it.

+## New rules
+- From now on, all your classes must be designed in the Orthodox Canonical Form, unless explicitly stated otherwise.
+They will then implement the four required member functions below:
+-  Default constructor
+-  Copy constructor
+-  Copy assignment operator
+-  Destructor
+- Split your class code into two files.
+The header file (.hpp/.h) contains the class definition, whereas the source file (.cpp) contains the implementation.